rebeccatraceyt/mobile-first-demo/README.md

 #### As a visitor, I want to:
 1. Easily navigate through the website to find the relevant content, effortlessly.
 2. Easily navigate to previous projects of the developer, to learn about their style of work.
+3. Easily navigate to the developer's skills, to view their current skill set.
-3. Easily find a point of contact in order to get in touch with the developer.
+4. Easily find a point of contact in order to get in touch with the developer.

 ### Development Planes